EGC 2020: Grasslands dynamics and conservation in a changing world

 The 17th EGC of the Eurasian Dry Grassland Group (IAVS Working Group) will be held in Tolosa (Basque Country, Spain, 20,000 inh., https://en.wikipedia.org/wiki/Tolosa,_Gipuzkoa; https://www.euskoguide.com/places-basque-country/spain/tolosa-tourism/) from Monday 7 to Sunday 13 September 2020.

 This historic town is located in the valley of the Cantabrian river Oria, and is 25 km away from San Sebastián (Donostia in Basque), at 20-30 min. train distance.
 In the medieval times it was a very important checking point among the Kingdom of Navarre, the Kingdom of Castile and France and the Cantabrian harbours.
 Currently it hosts many important cultural events and a traditional market all Saturdays.

-The Registration and Sessions will be held in Antonio Maria Labaien Cultural Centre (Kultur Etxea), in Tolosa city centre: Trianguloa, 1.
+The Registration and Sessions will be held in TOPIC, the Tolosa puppets international centre, in Tolosa city centre: Euskal Herria, 1.

 September 7, Monday Technical workshops, EGC registration, welcome drink